okansungur/AI/Diabetes/README.md

-Tom Mitchell provides a more modern definition: “A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E.” ...
-To find that logic is called “machine learning”.
+“A computer program is said to learn from experience E with respect to some class of tasks T and performance measure P, if its performance at tasks in T, as measured by P, improves with experience E.” To find that logic is called “machine learning”.

+** Tom Mitchell **
+-
 - Types of Machine learning Algorithms
 1- Supervised Learning: Input data is called training data and has a known label or result.
 Ex: Spam/not-spam or a stock price at a time.
 2- Unsupervised Learning: Input data is not labeled and does not have a known result.
 EX: Grouping customers by purchasing behavior